-- (b) Classes - (1) A Class A AIR or AIRS captures the general cockpit area in order to provide data supplemental to conventional flight recorders.

-Note 1: To respect crew privacy, the cockpit area view may be designed as far as practical to exclude the head and shoulders of crew members whilst seated in their normal operating position.

-Note 2: There are no provisions for Class A AIR or AIRS in this document.

-- (2) A Class B AIR or AIRS captures data link message displays. - (3) A Class C AIR or AIRS captures instruments and control panels.
+- (2) Classes - (a) A Class A AIR or AIRS captures the general cockpit area in order to provide data supplemental to conventional flight recorders. - Note 1: To respect crew privacy, the cockpit area view may be designed as far as practical to exclude the head and shoulders of crew members whilst seated in their normal operating position. - Note 2: There are no provisions for Class A AIR or AIRS in this document. - (b) A Class B AIR or AIRS captures data link message displays. - (c) A Class C AIR or AIRS captures instruments and control panels.